San Mateo AYSO

 The cost of the AYSO Regional 36 Yearbook is included in the registration fees.
-The yearbook will be distributed by the coach, team parent, or through the mail.
+The yearbook will be distributed by the coach or team parent.
 Information for yearbook advertisements can be obtained from the team parent or on the web.

 A contest is held to select the cover art for the yearbook.
 Please encourage your players to put their artistic talents to work in creating a design.
 Handouts of the contest rules have been included in your coach’s packet.

 Each team may enter their own team banner in the annual banner contest.
 Due to the high interest teams have shown in this event, we have included the banner contest rules as follows:

 1. Banner must be of original design – not commercially made.